 Behavioral, Emotional and Social Training Program, BEST – The BEST program uses a team approach to serve students with disabilities whose social, emotional and behavioral needs significantly impede their ability to access curriculum exclusively in the general education environment.
 Programming can include multi-grade grouping and can range from a full self-contained environment to the use of consultative services only.
 BEST classes are located at Kingsley School for grades K-6 and O’Neill Middle School for grades 7-8.
 Learn more.

-Reaching Independence through Structured Education Program, RISE – The RISE Program offers an education experience customized for students affected by autism spectrum disorders.
-The program is located at Indian Trail School and currently serves students in preschool through second grade.
+Reaching Independence through Structured Education Program, RISE – The RISE Program offers an education experience customized to support students with developmental delays and/or Autism Spectrum Disorder and related characteristics.
+The program is located at Indian Trail School and currently serves students in preschool through third grade.
 Learn more.

 Resource – The Resource Program is designed for students who require special education services for less than 50 percent of their school day.
 This type of program can include consultation by the resource special education teacher to the regular classroom teacher and/or individual or small group direct instruction.
 Services are provided either within the grade-level classroom or in an alternative location within the school.
 Programs are located at all District 58 schools.
 (Grades: K-8)